Team-Scheduler/js-models/README.md

     2. Methods
         - fullName() - provides a composite string from the value given to include the optional middle and name suffix, but not the nickname.
-        - lastFirst() - provides a composite string of the employee's last and first names.
+        - lastFirst(boolean) - provides a composite string of the employee's last and first names.
+A true boolean value in the parameter will add the middle name to the previous, if the employee has a middle name.
-        - lastFirstFull() - provides the employee's full name to include any optional middle name in the format last, first middle.